 - Suitable for small superficial BCCs on covered areas of trunk and limbs.

 - Best avoided for BCCs on head and neck, and distal to knees.

 - Results in a blister that crusts over and heals within several weeks.

 - Leaves permanent white mark.

 Photodynamic therapy (PDT) refers to a technique in which BCC is treated with a photosensitising chemical, and exposed to light several hours later.

-- Best avoided if tumour in high-risk site
+- Best avoided if tumour in site at high risk of recurrence.

 Imiquimod is an immune response modifier.